1 week – 101 years

 Click for a list from the Centers for Disease Control and Prevention

 Fever of greater than 100.4 F° and lower respiratory tract issues such as cough and shortness of breath.
 Other symptoms may include diarrhea, fatigue and loss of smell and/or taste.

 Practice Good Hygiene

-Given that we are currently in the midst of flu season, we recommend following the same general practices of good hygiene to prevent coronavirus as well as flu, colds and other illnesses:
+We recommend following the same general practices of good hygiene to prevent COVID-19 as well as flu, colds and other illnesses: